statgen/locuszoom-api/docs/api.md

 Param | Description
 ----- | -----------
-build | Genome build for the requested variant format | Format of the response.
-See "Formats" below.
+build | Genome build for the requested variant.
+For example 'GRCh37' or 'GRCh38'.
+Trailing version (e.g. p13.3) will not be present. format | Format of the response.
+Our API server supports two formats - the default is an array of arrays, and the optional `objects` format returns an array of JSON objects.
+LocusZoom.js will only generate requests that use `format=objects`.

 #### FILTERS

 Filter | Description
 ------ | -----------
-variant eq 'X' | Select results for this variant
+variant eq 'X' | Select results for this variant.
+Variant should be in `chr:pos_ref/alt` format.

 #### META